-- 1.16 The tender evaluation process is outlined in the ESF 'Instructions to Bidders' which will be available with the ITT. - 1.17 DWP will manage the tendering and evaluation process.
+- 1.16 The tender evaluation process is outlined in the ESF 'Instructions to Bidders' which will be available with the Invitation to Tender (ITT). - 1.17 DWP will manage the tendering and evaluation process.

 2 Overview of the Provision

 Purpose of Provision